wp-plugins/video-bracket-tag/readme.txt

 = Why isnt this working for me? =
 The only thing that has come up that throws this off, at least thus far, is a failure to grab the entirety of the ID.
 Some of the id's include symbols, or characters, not expressly digits.
 Just confirm that and you will probably be surprised.

+= What is in the future for this plugin? =
+I plan to spend a good amount of time adding locale support, including server location but also making the options menu respect international language borders.
+If you are a translator or speak any languages you would like this plugin to support please send me an email and we can surely get started.

+I am also thinking about adding the ability for just pasting the URL of the video into the text stream and replacing it with the appropriate embedded object.
+This is something a little more difficult because i would then be doing a more intrusive replacement.
+Maybe ill use a ! at the beginning to denote links you dont want to have parsed.

 = Can you add {xyz} video player? =
 I sure as hell can (probably...)!
 The process is quite simple and my turn around time is usually just a few hours.
 Just leave me a message and let me know which players are needed.